Erdroy/MyHalp/README.md

  - Some extensions for math and other classes.

 Features that are under development:
- - MyVector2, MyVector3...
-MyMatrix4x4 - BEPU physics math.
+ - Math - MyVector2/3/4, MyQuaternion, MyMatrix/3x3/4x4 and some more.

 Planned features:
  - MyEvent - custom delegate handlers.